The element of color in art - you love it but somehow seem to have got stuck?

 A smaller painting would be striking too, or even something as small as a greetings card using one or two of your motifs.

-Let's look at complementary colors.
-They are the ones that sit opposite each other on the color wheel - red/green, yellow/violet, orange/blue.
+Let's think about complementary colors first.
+They're the ones that sit opposite each other on the color wheel - red/green, yellow/purple, blue/orange.

 These are colors that sit next to each other on the color wheel.
 With their shared hue, analogous colors make fantastic neighbours, their subtle harmony giving us even more ways of getting the 'wow' factor in our work.